kelseyfrose/wsc-workshop/README.md

 	* Linux: https://www.ostechnix.com/install-node-js-linux/
 	* Windows: http://blog.teamtreehouse.com/install-node-js-npm-windows

-3. Set up git if you don't have it set up: https://help.github.com/articles/set-up-git/
+3. <strong> Set up git if you don't have it set up </strong>: https://help.github.com/articles/set-up-git/

-4. Clone this repo!
+4. <strong> Clone this repo! </strong>

 	    $ git clone git@github.com:kelseyfrose/wsc-workshop.git

-5. Create or Login to a Foursquare account in order to get API keys.
+5. <strong> Create or Login to a Foursquare account in order to get API keys. </strong>

     We'll be using Foursquare's API in this workshop.
 To get API keys, you'll need a Foursquare account- there's no separate Developer account, so a regular Foursquare account will do.
 After logging in, go to: